 • Coach, Mentor, and Serve

-To share, we must, first of all, possess something of value.
+To share, we must first possess something of value.
 We have all been entrusted with unique gifts and have a fiduciary responsibility to enhance them into more powerful resources for the benefit of many.

 Taking Care to Share